Andy Barr: Fletcher administration

-After Fletcher won the election, Barr was named to the Fletcher's transition team in the Public Protection and Regulation Cabinet.
+After Fletcher won the election, Barr was named to Fletcher's transition team in the Public Protection and Regulation Cabinet.
 Fletcher chose Barr as general counsel for the governor's office of local development.
 When Fletcher declared April Child Abuse Prevention Month in Kentucky, Barr wrote Fletcher's speech for the occasion.
 While researching the speech, he made contact with the nonprofit group Prevent Child Abuse in Kentucky.
 He became interested in the organization's mission and was elected to its board of directors in 2004; he served as its vice president in 2007 and president in 2008 and 2009.

 Fletcher's term in office was marred by a hiring scandal that involved violations of the state merit system.
 Barr was not implicated in the scandal; he told the Lexington Herald-Leader that Fletcher's Local Initiatives for a New Kentucky (LINK) outreach program, a sub-unit of the office of local development, stopped recruiting and vetting individuals for merit positions in the executive branch after he briefed officials about an opinion issued by the Executive Branch Ethics Commission during the administration of Fletcher's predecessor, Paul E. Patton, regarding acceptable and unacceptable hiring under the merit system.
 The Herald-Leader later requested copies of any employment recommendations made by LINK employees, but Barr refused the request, citing an exemption in Kentucky's Open Records Act that provides exemptions for "preliminary drafts, notes and correspondence" of state employees.

 In 2007, Fletcher's general counsel resigned to become executive director of the Kentucky Bar Association; deputy general counsel David E. Fleenor was elevated to general counsel, and Barr replaced Fleenor as deputy general counsel.
 In this capacity, he authored a defense of Fletcher's executive order that the Ten Commandments be posted in the rotunda of the state capitol alongside other historical documents.
 Fletcher was defeated for reelection in 2007 and before his term expired, he named Barr to the state Public Advocacy Commission.